paanil/mug/README.md

 As can be seen, the output file can be specified only for the last file to be created.
 Other files will have the default name ('out' dot something).

+There are more examples under the examples/ directory (actually not yet).
+They...

 ## Testing the compiler

+The run_tests.bat batch file compiles the mug compiler and the test build of mug.
+It runs the test build which runs the unit tests.
+It also compiles the code generation tests and runs them.
+All of the files created are placed in a build/ directory.

+The batch file works on Windows.
+All it does can be done by hand.

 Test build of mug can be compiled with the following command: